Asbestos Exposure in the Army

 Compensation for Army Veterans with Mesothelioma

-Veterans with mesothelioma can receive monthly disability compensation by filing a claim to the United States Department of Veterans Affairs.
+Veterans with mesothelioma can receive monthly disability compensation by filing a claim with the United States Department of Veterans Affairs.
 For the VA claim to be approved, it must include medical records of the diagnosis and documentation of how the veteran was exposed to asbestos in the Army.

 An approved VA claim can also guarantee dependency and indemnity compensation for surviving spouses of veterans who die of service-connected mesothelioma.